rasmus-kirk/halo-accumulation/report/report.md

 of the project, the performance of the two approaches show the expected theoretical runtimes.
-The relatively low number degree bounds tested is due to the fact that the $\vec{G}$'s are represented as constants in the code, and that increasing the length of $\vec{G}$ significantly above 16384 leads to slow compilation and failing LSP's.
-The solution is to handle $\vec{G}$ differently, but this was not done due to time constraints.
+The relatively low number degree bounds tested is due to the fact that the $\vec{G}$'s are represented as constants in the code, and that increasing the length of $\vec{G}$ significantly above 16,384 leads to slow compilation and failing LSP's.
+If not for this fact, testing higher degrees would have been preferred.
+The solution is to handle $\vec{G}$ differently, generating a much larger set at compile-time and reading it as efficiently as possible during runtime, but this was not done due to time constraints.

 \newpage